When are the Air Races?

 Do young children have to have a ticket for Reserved Grandstands or Box Seating?

 Because of the limited seat space in the reserved grandstands all children over two years of age must have their own ticket.
 There are Juniors discounts available in the reserved grandstands.
 Box seating has more seating space so a lap child of 2 years or younger will not be required to have a ticket.
+For general admission, children 5 years old and under do not have to have a general admission ticket.

 What can I bring in?